esHack/LogParser/README.md

 # LogParser
-Parser to parse the log file and store the data in database
+Parser to parse the log file and store the data in database.
+Uses Spring task executor to insert data in batches that help in insertions faster.

-run the following command to build the project / jar
+run the following command to build the project that creates logparser-0.0.1.jar

 #### mvn clean install -U